Essentials of skincare every parent should know

 The first speaker of this seminar is Senior Consultant Dermatologist Prof. Goh Chee Leok.
 He gave a very interesting presentation on how to manage our dry and sensitive skins, as well as choosing the right skincare products to repair and moisturize our dry skin.

 It sounds funny but true when Prof. Goh mentioned about how we, Singaporeans, are obsessed with bathing.
 I bath up to 3 times a day because I can’t stand sweat and stickiness.
-And now I realized that this is the main reason on why I have dry skin.
+And now I realized that this is the main reason for why I have dry skin.

 I tried the PHYSIOGEL™ Cleanser, and I love how gentle and soap-free it is.
 My skin feels so soft after every shower.
-It’s low-foam and non-greasy formula cleanses thoroughly with or without water, while maintaining our skin’s natural moisture balance.
+It’s low-foam and non-greasy formula cleanses thoroughly with or without water while maintaining our skin’s natural moisture balance.
 It can be used on both face and body, and it’s so mild that it can be used on babies!

 Managing Dandruff and Care for Itchy Scalp

 The second speaker is the gorgeous Dr. Lynn Teo from The Dermatology Practice.
 She debunked some myths pertaining to dandruff, i.e. dandruff is caused by a dry scalp, dandruff means you should wash your hair less often and oils are good for the scalp.